-Suppose we want to define special symbols A(k) and B(k) that we can multiply with each other or by a number, or add to each other, but not commute with each other, i.e. A(k)B(k)!= B(k)A(k)\$.
-Here \$k\$ is merely a label to denote that \$A(1)\$ and \$A(2)\$ are two different objects.
+Suppose we want to define special symbols A(k) and B(k) that we can multiply with each other or by a number, or add to each other, but not commute with each other, i.e. A(k)B(k) != B(k)A(k).
+Here k is merely a label to denote that A(1) and A(2) are two different objects.
 (In physics, these are called "creation" and "annihilation" operators for "bosonic quantum fields".)
 Yacas already assumes that the usual multiplication operator "{}" is commutative.
-Rather than trying to redefine {}, we shall introduce a special multiplication sign "{}" that we shall use with the objects A(k)\$ and B(k)\$; between usual numbers this would be the same as normal multiplication.
-The symbols A(k)\$, B(k)\$ will never be evaluated to numbers, so an expression such as A(k)\$ and A(k)\$ and A(k)\$ is just going to remain like that.
+Rather than trying to redefine {}, we shall introduce a special multiplication sign "{}" that we shall use with the objects A(k) and B(k); between usual numbers this would be the same as normal multiplication.
+The symbols A(k), B(k), B(k) will never be evaluated to numbers, so an expression such as {2 A(k1) B(k2) A(k3)} is just going to remain like that.
 (In physics, commuting numbers are called "classical quantities" or "c-numbers" while non-commuting objects made up of A(k) and B(k) are called "quantum quantities" or "q-numbers".)
-There are certain commutation relations for these symbols: the \$A\$'s commute between themselves, A(k)A(1) = A(1)A(k)\$, and also the \$B\$'s, B(k)B(l) = A(1)B(k)\$.
-However, the A(k)Commute with the A(k)Comm
+There are certain commutation relations for these symbols: the A's don't commute with the B's; A(k)A(1) = A(1)A(k), and also the B's, B(k)B(1) = B(1)B(k).
+However, the A's don't commute with the B's: A(k)B(1) - B(1)A(k) = delta(k-1).
+Here the "delta]" is a "classical" function (called the "Dirac \$delta\$-function") but we aren't going to anything about it, just leave it symbolic.

 We would like to be able to manipulate such expressions, expanding brackets, collecting similar terms and so on, while taking care to always keep the non-commuting terms in the correct order.
 For example, we want Yacas to automatically simplify $\{2^{}B(k1)^{}3^{}A(k2)\}$ to $\{6^{}B(k1)^{}A(k2)\}$.
 Our goal is not to implement a general package to tackle complicated non-commutative operations; we merely want to teach Yacas about these two kinds of "quantum objects" called $\{A(k)\}$ and $\{B(k)\}$, and we shall define one function that a physicist would need to apply to these objects.
 This function applied to any given expression containing \$A\$'s and \$B\$'s will compute something called a "vacuum expectation value", or "VEV" for short, of that expression.
-This function has "classical", i.e. commuting, values and is defined as follows: VEV of a commuting number is just that number, e.g. VEV(4) = 4, VEV(delta(k-1)) = delta(k-1); and VEV(XA(k)) = 0, VEV(B(k)X) = 0 where X is any expression, commutative or not.
-It is straightforward to compute VEV of something that contains A is and B is one just uses the commutation relations to move all B is to the left of all A is, and then applies the definition of VEV, simply throwing out any remaining q-numbers.
+This function has "classical", i.e. commuting, values and is defined as follows: VEV of a commuting number is just that number, e.g. VEV(4) = 4, VEV(delta(k-l)) = delta(k-l); and VEV(XA(k)) = 0, VEV(B(k)X) = 0 where X is any expression, commutative or not.
+It is straightforward to compute VEV of something that contains A's and B's: one just uses the commutation relations to move all B's to the left of all A's, and then applies the definition of VEV, simply throwing out any remaining q-numbers.